GJason88/backtrader-backtests/README.md

 # backtrader-backtests
-Implementations of trading strategies using the BackTrader framework for backtesting purposes
+Implementations of trading strategies using the BackTrader framework for backtesting purposes.